RaviTesla1/Calculator/readme.md

 ## 😌 Honest Time to finish the project

-I have taken nearly 6 hours to complete this project .
+I have taken nearly 1 hour to complete this project .

 ## 👀 Feedback
 If you have any feedback, please reach out to us at ravibatalvi55@gmail.com